k4ps/Pathfinde-Calculation/README.md

 # TODO-List:
 - GUI & all actionListeners
 - feat implementation
 - precision damage (sneak attack, keen, etc)
 - bonus damage on crit (from feats)
 - class features that alter attack and damage (smite, challenge)
 - Loading and saving characters
 - reading a list of Weapons&special abilites from file
+- add buffs and implement their effect on dpr